 1.3.1 This DEMP provides detailed information on the sources, risks, and mitigation measures relating to the potential of dust emissions from operations undertaken on site.
-This DEMP has been prepared in accordance with the following guidance:

-- a) Environment Agency guidance "Control and monitor emissions for your environmental permit" last updated 24 November 2022.
+This DEMP has been prepared in accordance with Environment Agency guidance "Control and monitor emissions for your environmental permit" last updated 24 November 2022.

-1.3.2 This DEMP outlines the main sources of potential dust emissions, the mitigation measures implemented on site to minimise the risk of dust emissions as well as information that allows the operator to implement an action plan should site operatives detect the presence of airborne dust escaping beyond the site boundary and or receive complaints of dust.
+1.3.2 This DEMP will allow the Operator to implement an action plan should the site operatives detect the presence of airborne dust escaping beyond the site boundary, receive complaints from receptors.

 1.3.3 The above guidance will be complied with through the implementation of this DEMP and procedures outlined within.
-In addition, the site is operated in accordance with a fully comprehensive Environmental Management System (EMS) which also contains procedures relating to dust.
+In addition to this DEEMP the site is managed and operated in accordance with a fully comprehensive Environmental Management System (EMS) which also contains procedures relating to dust.